10 ways to stay productive at home

 Start the day off right

-Morning habits to boost focus:
+Morning habits to boost productivity:

-Eat a proper breakfast for steady energy.
+Eat a balanced breakfast to maintain steady energy.

-Spend five minutes reviewing your priorities for the day.
+Spend a few minutes reviewing your priorities.

 Plan your day